-Echeveria are very popular succulents that grow in attractive rosettes with beautiful leaves in a variety of colors and sometimes stunning flowers.
+Echeverias are very popular succulents that grow in attractive rosettes with beautiful leaves in a variety of colors and sometimes stunning flowers.
 These plants have been extensively hybridized, so in addition to the main species there are many varieties that have been specially bred for interesting leaf form and color.
-Most Echeveria will remain fairly small (a few inches to a foot across), but some species will grow to small shrub-like plants of 2 feet.
+Most Echeverias will remain fairly small (a few inches to a foot in diameter), but some species will grow to small shrub-like plants of 2 feet (60 cm).

 Light: Full sun.
 Perfect for a sunny window.